Advik007/IDE-/README.md

 ## Command Prompt's Significance
 In this program, we hold Command Prompt ***CMD*** with a very huge significance.
 It helps us run several executions in our Application.
 As a result, I would be discussing a few commands in CMD with you to make you fully understand our program.

+## Implications \ Precautions
+If you plan on using this product, be warned - any mistakes made while trying to install or any damages inflicted - *may lead to damages to your system*.

+**CLAUSE 1:** *For this purpose, if any instruction or any mistakes made by ANY USER, is the fault of the user themselves - since I have sufficiently explained what to do in the Wiki Section.
+As a result, any damages inflicted on the User's Computer, is subject to the fault of the User's but not that of the Creator's.*

 # Wiki
 For understanding this program, please head to the Wiki Section.
 Please note if you do have any questions, please email me at - advik1000@gmail.com.